Renting an Apartment with a 500 Credit Score

 If your income has increased substantially since you had credit issues, show your future landlord paystubs to show that you can afford your payments for the rental property.

 Calculate your DTI on your own before talking to potential property managers or your future landlord.
-If you already fall into the 35% ideal, point it out to the landlord.
+If you already fall below the 36% mark, point it out to the landlord.
 Otherwise, you might need to work on paying down debt or find a cheaper place to rent.
+[7]

 6 - Provide references